top of page

 -

-Once I have submitted my application, how long will it remain active?Once an application is submitted, it remains active for 12 months.
+Once an application is submitted, how long will it remain active?Once an application is submitted, it remains open a total of 12 months.
 This allows time for the application to be reviewed by three (3) Board directors.
-If discrepancies are found, you must quickly address any request for clarification and/or submit additional documentation to be reviewed again.
-If these discrepancies are not corrected within the 12-months timeframe, you must re-initiate the application process by submitting another Intent to Apply for Certification.
+If discrepancies are found, the applicant must quickly address any request for clarification and/or submit additional documentation to be reviewed again within 30 days of notification.
+If these discrepancies are still not corrected within a 6-month timeframe, their personal folder is placed in Inactive status for a maximum of six (6) months.
+If the applicant has not uploaded a completed application within the 12-month period, the applicant must re-initiate the application process by submitting another Intent to Apply for Certification.

 -

-How is my application processed?Once you have notified the Board that all your required documents have been uploaded to your personal folder, the review process begins.
-Once three (3) Board directors have completed their reviews and agreed that your application is complete, it is added to the Eligibility Report to be presented to the full Board at a subsequent meeting for final approval.
-If you applied for the Initial CPP certification, this Board approval is for you to register for the IC&RC Prevention Specialist (PS) Examination.
-Once you have passed the exam, you immediately become a certified PS.
-Once the IC&RC notifies the Board that you have passed, we will email your CPP Certificate and congratulatory letter to you within five (5) business days.
-If you fail the exam, you may retake the exam after a minimum of six (6) have passed.
+How is an application processed?Once an applicant is notifies the Board that all required documents have been uploaded to their personal folder, the review process begins.
+Once three (3) Board directors have completed their reviews and agreed that their application is complete, it is added to the Eligibility Report to be presented to the full Board at a subsequent meeting for final approval.
+If an applicants is applying for the Initial CPP certification, this Board approval is for the applicant to register for the IC&RC Prevention Specialist (PS) Examination.
+Once the exam is passed, the applicant is immediately recognized a certified PS.
+Once the IC&RC notifies the Board that the applicant has passed, we will email the CPP Certificate and congratulatory letter to the applicant within five (5) business days.
+If an applicant fails the exam, they may retake the exam after a minimum of six (6) months have passed.
 A retest fee is charged.
 The Board Testing Committee Chair will assist you in registering for the retest.

 -

-Where can I get my Criminal History Background Check (CHBC) that is accepted by the Board?An acceptable current Criminal History Background Check can be found on the Washington State Patrol website at https://www.wsp.wa.gov/crime/criminal-history/.
+What Criminal History Background Check (CHBC) format is accepted by the Board?An acceptable current Criminal History Background Check can be found on the Washington State Patrol website at https://www.wsp.wa.gov/crime/criminal-history/.
 A current Criminal History Background Check can also be obtained at local Sheriff’s Offices.
 The current CHBCs must have been completed within one year prior to the application submission date.

 -

-What if I have problems uploading the required documents into my personal folder?You can submit a Contact Us email to notify us of your need for technical assistance.
-You will be contacted by phone or email by the Board director providing technical support within three (3) business days.
+What if an applicant has problems uploading the required documents into their personal folder?The applicant can submit a Contact Us email to notify us of their need for technical assistance.
+The applicant will be contacted by email or phone by the Board director providing technical support within three (3) business days.

 -

-What happens if I’m contacted that my application is incomplete or requires clarification?If it is determined that your application is incomplete and/or requires additional documentation, you will be contacted by the Board Eligibility Committee Chair with instructions of what needs to be submitted to resolve the discrepancy(ies).
+What happens if the applicant is contacted that their application is incomplete or requires clarification?If it is determined that an application is incomplete and requires additional documentation or clarification, the appliicant will be contacted by the Board Eligibility Committee Chair with instructions of what needs to be submitted to resolve the discrepancy(ies).
 Once the application is found to be complete, the review process moves to the next step.

 -

-How long do I have to submit these additional documents?You must submit the additional documents no later than 60 days from the date you were notified.
-Not submitting this additional documentation within this timeframe will delay the further processing of your application.
-Your application will be moved to the bottom of the list of those applicants that are waiting for their applications to be reviewed.
+How long does an applicant have to submit these additional documents?The applicant must submit the additional documents no later than 30 days from the date they were notified.
+Not submitting this additional documentation within this timeframe will delay the further processing of their application.
+Their application will be moved to the bottom of the list of those applicants that are waiting for their applications to be reviewed.

 -

-What’s the status of my application?Typical processing time for applications is 60 to 90 days.
-Your application must go through three (3) independent reviews by current Board directors.
+What’s the status of an individual's application?Typical processing time for applications is 60 to 90 days.
+An application must go through three (3) independent reviews by current Board directors.
 Our directors are all-volunteer, and typically review 5 –15 applications per month outside of their regular professional and personal obligations.
 Each review can take as little as 20 minutes, or up to several hours.
 Please be patient as we do this important work.
 Applications are processed on a first-come, first-serve basis.
-If you do not hear from us, this usually means that your application is still in line for review, where there may be a half dozen applications ahead of you.
-If you would like to request the specific status of your application, please join us at one of our monthly Office Hours meetings held on the 4th Monday of every month at 4:00 PM.
-You can register on the Home Page of our website, https://www.pscbw.com.
-We can give you an answer as to where your application is in the review process, i.e., in its preliminary, 1st, 2nd or 3rd review, whether the review process is completed, and your application has been added to the Eligibility Report slated for our next Board meeting for approval.
+If an applicant does not hear from us, this usually means that their application is still in line for review, where there may be a half dozen applications ahead of you.
+If an applicant would like to request the specific status of their application, they can join us at one of our monthly Office Hours meetings held on the 4th Monday of every month from 4:00- 5:00 PM.
+They can register on the Home Page of our website, https://www.pscbw.com.
+We can give the applicant an answer as to where your application is in the review process, i.e., in it's preliminary, 1st, 2nd or 3rd review, whether the review process is completed, and your application has been added to the Eligibility Report slated for our next Board meeting for approval.
 Please note that out of respect for privacy and confidentiality to all of our applicants, we can only give the details about your application in a private setting.
-Here are some areas in the review process that can contribute to delays: Possible Delay #1: The required documents you have uploaded are not named correctly (see the Instructions located in your personal folder).
+Here are some areas in the review process that can contribute to delays: Possible Delay #1: The required documents uploaded are not named correctly (see the Instructions located in your personal folder).
 Documents that are normally in landscape mode are not rotated for easier viewing during our reviews.
 Individual documents aren’t uploaded to their corresponding subfolders.
 Documents requiring a signature that have not been signed.
-Possible Delay #2: Did you send us your notification that your application uploads are completed and ready to be reviewed?
-Our review process does not begin until we receive this notification that your documents are uploaded.
-Possible Delay #3: Upon receipt of your notification, the Eligibility Committee Chairperson conducts a preliminary review of all required documents you have submitted.
+Possible Delay #2: Did the applicant send us their notification that their application uploads are completed and ready to be reviewed?
+Our review process does not begin until we receive this notification that their documents are uploaded.
+Possible Delay #3: Upon receipt of the applicant's notification, the Eligibility Committee Chairperson conducts a preliminary review of all required documents that have submitted.
 If this preliminary review identifies that discrepancies are present, the following cycle begins and only ends until all requested documentation has been submitted.
 Possible Delay #4: If there are no discrepancies identified or all discrepancies in the preliminary review have been resolved, the Eligibility Committee Chairperson notifies three (3) Board directors to complete reviews of your application.
 Should any discrepancies be identified by any or all reviewers during this process, further discussion occurs to determine whether additional documentation or clarification is required.
 This process is similar to the diagram shown above.
 Possible Delay #5: Once the review process is completed, your application is added to the Eligibility Report to be presented at a subsequent monthly meeting of the full Board for approval.
-If you are an Initial CPP applicant, you will be notified by our Testing Committee Chairperson to register for the IC&RC PS Exam.
-If you are a CPP Renewal or Recertification applicant, you will receive your new CPP credential shortly after this meeting.
+If the applicant is seeking Initial CPP certification, they will be notified by our Testing Committee Chairperson to register for the IC&RC Prevention Specialist (PS) Exam.
+If the applicant is seeking CPP Renewal or Recertification certification, they will receive their new CPP credential shortly after this meeting.
 Our goal is to thoroughly answer this question.
 Please notify us if there is any additional information that should be added.

 -